kherron13/330_project3/SRS.md

 ### To-Do List
 Created a basic UI for the To-Do List and all the main functionalities.
 The user is able to create, delete, and mark each to-do as complete.
 The To-Do List items are also saved within the application.
 The next step for me is to build a more aesthetic UI, add the bottom toolbar, and lend assistance to other portions of the app.

+### Productivity Timer
+So far I have created basic UI for the productivity timer function.
+Buttons to start and stop studying time, also, a slider for choosing the duration of the study time.
+The user is not able to choose the duration of the study/break yet.
+Also, the user is not able to be notified when the time for studying/break is up.
+The next step is to allow users to choose a time to study/take a break.
+Another step has yet to be implemented is to make the timer notify the user when the time of break/study is over which is going to be a bit challenging.